MoserMichael/cppcombinator/README.md

 Also the parser visualization feature of this projects shows that PEG grammars really do an enormous amount of backtracking; If you need a very performant parser then you should probably stick with lex and yacc - here you get something without backtracking, however the process of writing a grammar in lex and yacc is a really complicated business.
 Writing a PEG grammar is much easier, and more flexible in terms of the grammar that is accepted.

 Also i learned a few things from looking at the [PEGTL](https://github.com/taocpp/PEGTL) project.
 Thanks and acknowledgements.

+# License

+This code is licensed under both MIT and GPLv2 licenses.
+Pick any license that you like.